telerik/blazor-docs/components/chart/tooltip/overview.md

 #### Common Tooltip Settings

-In a similar fashion, you can declare these settings in the common tooltip section.
-Their tag names are slightly different, however:
+In a similar fashion, you can declare these settings in the common tooltip section:

 @[template](/_contentTemplates/chart/chart-tooltip-context-templates.md#shared-tooltip-parameter-settings)